jennieablog/jennieablog.github.io/_posts/2020-06-20-coding-a-theme-switch.md

     <script src="dark-mode-switch.min.js"></script>
     ```

-4. Finally, I added the basic example of the dark theme in my CSS.
+4. Finally, I added the basic example of the dark theme in my CSS which I will have to make additions to later on.

     ```css
     [data-theme="dark"] {